why-aditi/FormUp/README.md

 3. Customize field properties and validation rules.
 4. Save and share your form.
 5. Collect responses and analyze the data.

-## 📄 License

-This project is licensed under the MIT License.

----

-For any issues or feature requests, feel free to reach out via [GitHub Issues](https://github.com/yourusername/formup/issues).